French Foreign Legion: Composition

-The legionnaires are an integral part of the French Army.
+The Legionnaires are an integral part of the French Army.
 Today, they constitute some 7–8% of its strength (or 11% of the Ground Operational Forces, FOT, French Army operational units).

 The Foreign Legion is the only unit of the French Army open to people of any nationality.
 Most legionnaires still come from European countries but a growing percentage comes from Latin America and Asia.
 Most of the Foreign Legion's commissioned officers are French with approximately 10% being Legionnaires who have risen through the ranks.

-As of 2021, members come from 140 countries.
-Legionnaires were, in the past, forced to enlist under a pseudonym ("declared identity").
-This policy existed in order to allow recruits who wanted to restart their lives to enlist.
+Members come from 140 countries.
+In the past, legionnaires were forced to enlist under a pseudonym ("declared identity").
+This policy was designed to allow recruits who wanted to restart their lives to enlist.
 The Legion held the belief that it was fairer to make all new recruits use declared identities.
 French citizens can enlist under a declared, fictitious, foreign citizenship (generally, a francophone one, often that of Belgium, Canada, or Switzerland).
 As of 20 September 2010, new recruits may enlist under their real identities or under declared identities.
 Recruits who do enlist with declared identities may, after one year's service, regularise their situations under their true identities.
 After serving in the Foreign Legion for three years, a legionnaire may apply for French citizenship.
 He must be serving under his real name, must have no problems with the authorities, and must have served with "honour and fidelity".

-While the Foreign Legion historically did not accept women in its ranks, there was one official female member, Susan Travers, an Englishwoman who joined Free French Forces during World War II and became a member of the Foreign Legion after the war, serving in Vietnam during the First Indochina War.
-Women were barred from service until 2000.
+The Foreign Legion does not accept women in its ranks, however, there has been one official female legionnaire, Susan Travers, an Englishwoman who joined the Free French Forces during World War II.
+She became a member of the Foreign Legion after the war, and subsequently served in Vietnam during the First Indochina War.
+In October 2000, it was announced women would no longer be barred from service.
+However, this announcement was retracted one month later and blamed on a "miscommunication"; a spokesman confirmed the policy barring women from the Legion would remain unchanged.

 Membership by country

 As of 2008, legionnaires came from 140 countries.
 The majority of enlisted men originate from outside France, while the majority of the officer corps consists of Frenchmen.
 Many recruits originate from Eastern Europe and Latin America.
 Neil Tweedie of The Daily Telegraph said that Germany traditionally provided many recruits, "somewhat ironically given the Legion's bloody role in two world wars."

+As of 2024, Belarusian and Russian citizens are no longer allowed to join the legion due to the Russian invasion of Ukraine.